What is

 June 30, 2023

-The project launch event will be held, launch of the project
+The project launch event is held, launch of the project

 TEAM